-On February 26, 2013, the compensation committee granted options to Messrs.
-Lorber (500,000 shares), Lampen (125,000 shares), Kirkland (75,000 shares) and Bell (50,000 shares) to recognize past and current performance and to serve as a means of incentivizing and retaining key employees.
-Messrs Lampen, Kirkland and Bell had not been granted options since 2009 and no new options had been granted to Mr. Lorber since 2011 (although Mr. Lorber had received an option grant in 2009 and restricted share grants in 2005 and 2009).
-The options are non-qualified options with a ten-year term with cliff vesting on the fourth anniversary of grant and have an exercise price equal to the market price on the date of grant (\$16.12).
+On February 24, 2015, the Subcommittee granted options to Messrs.
+Lorber (250,000 shares), Lampen (62,500 shares), Kirkland (37,500 shares) and Bell (37,500 shares) to recognize past and current performance and to serve as a means of incentivizing and retaining key employees.
+The options are nonqualified options with a ten-year term with cliff vesting on the fourth anniversary of grant and have an exercise price equal to the market price on the date of grant (\$23.10).
 The options have dividend equivalent rights.
-GK Partners has reviewed the Company's dividend equivalent policy and has provided its opinion that equity grants with the terms that include dividend equivalents are a means of management compensation that are appropriate and consistent with the Company's strategy with respect to dividend policy (and the critical importance thereof).
-Shares received upon exercise of the February 26, 2013 option grants will be subject to the Company's Equity Retention and Hedging Policy.
-See "Equity Retention Policy" on page 13.
+GK Partners has reviewed the Company's dividend equivalent policy and has provided its opinion that equity grants that include dividend equivalents are a means of management compensation that are appropriate and consistent with the Company's strategy with respect to dividend policy (and the critical importance thereof).
+Shares received upon exercise of the February 24, 2015 option grants will be subject to the Company's Equity Retention and Hedging Policy.
+See "Equity Retention Policy."